 Under GDPR personal data is defined as information that can be used to identify someone, directly or indirectly.
 This includes IP address, cookies, location data, name, and email address.

-MAL is considered to be ‘controllers’ for our own data and ‘processors’ of data for our clients:
+MAL is considered to be ‘controllers’ and ‘processors’ of data:

 Stored information is electronic only and is maintained within a secure and encrypted online storage facility and a GDPR compliant cloud-based project management system.